Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Developer has implemented a Lambda function that needs to add new customers to an RDS database that is expected to run hundreds of times per hour.
-The Lambda function is configured to use 512MB of RAM and is based on the following pseudo code: What should the Developer do to improve performance?
-After testing the Lambda function, the Developer notices that the Lambda execution time is much longer than expected.
+### A Developer has created a software package to be deployed on multiple EC2 instances using IAM roles.
+What actions could be performed to verify IAM access to get records from Amazon Kinesis Streams?
+(Select TWO.)

-- [ ] Increase the amount of RAM allocated to the Lambda function, which will increase the number of threads the Lambda can use.
+- [ ] Use the AWS CLI to retrieve the IAM group.
-- [x] Increase the amount of RAM allocated to the Lambda function, which will increase the number of threads the Lambda can use.
-- [ ] Move the database connection and close statement out of the handler.
-Place the connection in the global space.
-- [ ] Replace RDS wit Amazon DynamoDB to implement control over the number of writes per second.
+- [ ] Query Amazon EC2 metadata for in-line IAM policies.
+- [ ] Request a token from AWS STS, and perform a describe action.
+- [x] Perform a get action using the ''-dry-run argument.
+- [x] Validate the IAM role policy with the IAM policy simulator.

 **[⬆ Back to Top](#table-of-contents)**